 The cold mixed layer depth typically reaches about 75 m in the Gulf and is usually delimited by the -1 °C isotherm because the mixed layer is typically near-freezing and deeper waters are much warmer (Galbraith 2006).
-In March 2010 and 2011, much of the mixed layer was warmer than -1 °C such that the criterion of T < 0 °C was also introduced (see middle panels of Fig. 33).
+In March 2010 and 2011, much of the mixed layer was warmer than -1 °C such that the criterion of T < 0 °C was also introduced (see middle panels of Fig. 31).
 The cold surface layer is the product of local formation as well as cold waters advected from the Labrador Shelf, and can consist either of a single water mass or of layers of increasing salinity with depth.
-This layer reaches the bottom in many regions of the Gulf, with interannual variability of the deepest parts of the Magdalen Shallows or of Mécatina Trough being reached (see bottom panels of Fig. 33).
+This layer reaches the bottom in many regions of the Gulf, with interannual variability in whether the deepest parts of the Magdalen Shallows or of Mécatina Trough are reached (see bottom panels of Fig. 31).
 The thickness of the winter layer is usually greatest north and northeast of Anticosti Island, and the doming of the Anticosti Gyre isopycnals appears in the climatology as a thinner centre part.
-There is some interannual variability in the extent of the warm area centered on Port Aux Basques, expressed as thinning in the climatology.
-In 2022, the spatial pattern resembled the climatology with a somewhat greater warm area than usual there.
+In 2021, the spatial pattern resembled the climatology only in the Estuary, Magdalen Shallows and Mécatina Trough and conditions were similarly warm to 2010 elsewhere.

-Integrating the cold layer (< -1 °C) depth over the area of the Gulf (excluding the Estuary and the Strait of Belle Isle) yields a near normal volume of 11 700 km3 in 2022.
-The interannual variability of winter volumes of water colder than 0 °C and 1 °C are shown in Fig. 35.
-The mixed layer volume increases to 13 700 km3 (-1.2 SD) when water temperatures < 0 °C are considered, which is well below normal because of the large area of zero thickness (warmer than 0 °C) off of Port Aux Basques.
-This volume of cold water corresponds to 41% of the total water volume of the Gulf (33 500 km3, excluding the Estuary), compared to the 1996-2020 average of 44%.
+Integrating the cold layer (< -1 °C) depth over the area of the Gulf (excluding the Estuary and the Strait of Belle Isle) yields a volume of 4 700 km3 in 2021, the second lowest volume of the time series at -2.6 SD below the 1996-2020 average; the lowest was 2 600 km3 in 2010.
+The interannual variability of winter volumes of water colder than 0 °C and 1 °C are shown in Fig. 33.
+The mixed layer volume increases to 11 100 km3 (-4.0 SD) when water temperatures < 0 °C are considered, which is by far the lowest value recorded; the second lowest value of 13 200 km3 (-1.6 SD) was recorded in 2000.
+The 2021 volume of cold water corresponds to only

+33% of the total water volume of the Gulf (33 500 km3, excluding the Estuary), compared to the 1996-2020 average of 44%.

-7. COLD INTERMEDIATE LAYER
+COLD INTERMEDIATE LAYER

-7.1 FORECAST FROM THE MARCH 2022 SURVEY
+FORECAST FROM THE MARCH 2021 SURVEY

 The summer CIL minimum temperature index (Gilbert and Pettigrew 1997) has been found to be highly correlated with the Gulf (excluding the estuary) volume of cold water (< -1 °C) measured the previous March when much of the mixed layer is near-freezing (Galbraith 2006).
 This is expected because the CIL is the remnant of the winter cold surface layer.
-A measurement of the volume of cold water present in March is therefore a valuable tool for forecasting the coming summer CIL conditions (Fig. 35, right panel).
-In the outlook for 2022 section of Galbraith et al. (2022), we forecasted a slightly above normal CIL index of -0.15 °C (+0.5 SD).
-A new relation between the winter volume of water colder than 0 °C and the following summer CIL temperature minimum predicted a warmer index of 0.10 °C (+1.2 SD), still considerably cooler than the record conditions of 2021.
+A measurement of the volume of cold water present in March is therefore a valuable tool for forecasting the coming summer CIL conditions (Fig. 33, right panel).
+In the outlook for 2021 section of Galbraith et al. (2021a), we noted that since the predictive relation between the winter volume of water colder than -1 °C and the following summer CIL minimum temperature index failed with the warm winter of 2010, the same would likely occur for 2021.
+Instead, a new relation between the winter volume of water colder than 0 °C and the following summer CIL temperature minimum (not shown) was used to predict a very warm index of 0.93 °C. Because the record low 2021 volume of water colder than 0 °C was well below the prior 26 years of observations from the winter survey, it was noted that this prediction was less reliable.
+Nevertheless, we noted that there was strong potential for the 2021 CIL to be the warmest since the 1980s.
 The actual outcome is described next.

-7.2 AUGUST-SEPTEMBER CIL
+AUGUST-SEPTEMBER CIL